Home | Substances | Prescription Drug Addiction

 Recovery doesnโt end when treatment does.
 From day one, we help you plan for a life after rehab, one filled with stability and positive changes.
 Whether youโre healing from opioid addiction, CNS depressants, or other drugs, weโll stay by your side every step of the way.

 You donโt have to face this alone.
-At MPower Wellness, we believe in successful recovery, not just detox and discharge.
+At our prescription drug addiction rehab, we believe in successful recovery, not just detox and discharge.
 We help you break the cycle and move forward with purpose.

 Why Choose MPower Wellness for Prescription Drug Addiction Treatment

 Healing from prescription drug addiction takes both willpower and the right support, at the right time, from people who truly understand what you’re going through.
-At MPower Wellness, youโll find a compassionate, experienced team that walks with you every step of the way, from the early days of detox to long-term recovery.
+At our prescription drug addiction treatment center, youโll find a compassionate, experienced team that walks with you every step of the way, from the early days of detox to long-term recovery.

 We: